Man’s deadly, undiagnosed 9-inch blood clot provokes call to close wrongful death loophole

 “They said ‘no, no, no. An ultrasound is not needed.
 This is not a blood clot,'” Sabrina said.

-An investigation report by the Agency for Health Care Administration (ACHA) states there was “no documentation…that the [hospital] policy was followed for risk assessment.”
+An investigation report by the Agency for Health Care Administration (AHCA) states there was “no documentation…that the [hospital] policy was followed for risk assessment.”

-A letter Davis received from ACHA said the agency did an unannounced visit at Brandon Regional in December 2020, about a week after the death.
+A letter Davis received from AHCA said the agency did an unannounced visit at Brandon Regional in December 2020, about a week after the death.

 “The representative(s) found that rules were violated at the time of our visit,” the letter states.
 “The facility received a notice of deficiencies and will be required to correct the deficiencies.”